tadhgnolan/modern-message-board/README.md

 An Agile methodology was used in planning the project utilising Github's Project kanban.
 [Issues](https://github.com/users/tadhgnolan/projects/2/views/1) were used to create user stories.
 When work began on a user story, it was moved to the "In Progress" column.
 When the task is complete, it is moved to the "Done" column.
+Labels were used to mark priority of issue.
+Milestones were used to set major project objectives.
 A column named Future Features is used for prospective features for the website and for any features that were not complete by the project deadline.